jahschwa/sibyl/README.md

 For Debian and derivates I include an init script, `sibyl.init` and the actual execution script `sibyl`.
 Note that if you want to use these you may have to change the `DAEMON` variable in `sibyl.init`.
 In my setup, `sibyl.init` is in `/etc/init.d/`, `sibyl` is in `/home/pi/bin`, and `sibyl.py` is in `/home/pi/bin`.
 You have to rename `sibyl.init` to `sibyl` for compliance with Debian's init system.

 ## Logging
 By default, sibyl logs to `data/sibyl.log` which can be changed with the `log_file` option.
-To enable debug logging, simply set the config option `log_lvl = debug`.
+To enable debug logging, simply set the config option `log_level = debug`.
 To print XMPP stanzas to the terminal, set `debug = True`.

 ## Contact Me
 If you have a bug report or feature request, use github's issue tracker.
 For other stuff, you can join my Sibyl XMPP room `sibyl@conference.jahschwa.com`, the IRC channel `chat.freenode.net#sibyl`, or contact me at [haas.josh.a@gmail.com][8].